askeledz/java_appium_mobiletest/README.md

 Devices used for performing tests need to be added to https://developer.apple.com/account/ios/device/ Machines running tests will need to download a test certificate from https://developer.apple.com/account/ios/certificate/development (Do this via Xcode)

 In iOS8, devices each have their own setting which enables or disables UIAutomation, It lives in the “Developer” view in the Settings app.
-You need to verify that UIAutomation is enabled in this view before the simulator or device can be used.
+You need to verify that UIAutomation is enabled in this view before the simulator or device can be used..